This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 - Loss of skin elasticity

-For more specific details on dogs suffering from diarrhea, see our article on how to diagnose and treat dog diarrhea.
+For more specific details on dogs suffering from diarrhea, see our article on diagnosing and treating dog diarrhea.

 In some cases, the cause of vomiting is related to what your dog is throwing up.
 Knowing what your dog’s vomit looks like can help you and your vet get to the root of the problem.

-Since the causes of dog vomiting are so varied, it can be challenging to diagnose if the reasons aren’t immediately obvious.
+Because the causes of dog vomiting are so varied, diagnosing a dog’s vomiting can be challenging, even more so if the reasons aren’t immediately obvious.

 Questions To Ask Yourself